Imprology improv training logo

 imprology course, London, 2017

-Our fascination with masks in improv goes back to the dawn of time.
-In recent history, Jacques Lecoq and Keith Johnstone, among others, revived the tradition in both training and performance (see genesis for details).
-Playing with masks is a lot of fun and creates a sense of increased safety and danger all at once.
-Since introducing masks in our improv training, we've seen our students progressing faster towards creative freedom and shared pleasure.
-We use a set of Larval and a (modified) set of character masks from Strangeface in our teaching.
-We also us a set of half masks built by Imprology's founder, Remy Bertrand.
+Our fascination with masks goes back to the dawn of time.
+In recent history, Jacques Lecoq and Keith Johnstone revived the tradition in both training and performance (see genesis for details).
+Playing with masks is a lot of fun and creates a sense of both increased safety and otherness all at once.
+In our improvisation courses, full masks help to practice grounding, neutrality, and minimalism.
+Half masks help with vitality, physical expression, and characters.

 imprology class, London 2016